 De-Testing and De-Grading Schools: Authentic Alternatives to Accountability and Standardization

 De-Testing and De-Grading Schools, edited by the late Joe Bower, is a collection of essays by various educators on the issue of high-stakes testing and grades in the classroom.

 The maker movement is strong, and this book is a great reflection of this.
 Any educator or parent who believes that children should be given the opportunity to explore, learn, and discover should read it!

 Hanging Out, Messing Around, and Geeking Out: Kids Living and Learning with New Media

 This book is the result of a three-year ethnographic investigation into how young people are living and learning with new media in varied settings -— at home, in after-school programs, and in online spaces.

 Fab: The Coming Revolution on your Desktop

-We’ve all heard about personal computers (in fact, you may be reading this blog post using one!) but have you heard about personal fabrication?
-It’s the ability to design and produce your own products, in your own home, with a machine that combines consumer electronics with industrial tools.
-In FAB, Neil Gershenfeld, the renowned MIT scientist and inventor, Gershenfeld describes how personal fabrication is possible today, and how it is meeting local needs with locally developed solutions.
+Personal fabrication is the ability to design and produce your own products, in your own home, with a machine that combines consumer electronics with industrial tools.
+In FAB, Neil Gershenfeld, the renowned MIT scientist and inventor, describes how personal fabrication is possible today, and how it is meeting local needs with locally developed solutions.